 Now that you know the recommended dosage for Benadryl pills, you may also be wondering whether you can give your dog liquid Benadryl, and if so, exactly how much should you give?
 Benadryl in liquid form is not exactly safe for your dog since it has a high alcohol content.
 If, however, you insist on using the liquid version, first seek advice from a vet.

 Most of them advise pet owners to use a children’s liquid formula, as most don’t contain alcohol.
-When you consult your pet doc, they should advise on the quantity to be given, since the liquid and pill form of Benadryl are not similar.
+When you consult your pet doc, they should advise on the quantity to be given, since the liquid and pill forms of Benadryl are not similar.
 In most cases, you will be using a syringe when administering liquid Benadryl, so you better ensure that Fido is comfortable using one.

 How often can I give Benadryl to my dog?